Himalayan snow at 23-year low, threatening 2 billion people

 -

-Technology transfer for water efficiency
+Technology transfer for efficient water management

 -